KateMcGuane/static-website/README.md

 ## User Experience (UX)

-👩🏻‍💻 View an example of a completed user experience section [here](https://github.com/kera-cudmore/Bully-Book-Club#user-experience-ux)

 ### User Stories

-Add your user stories here.
-You want to include first time visitors and returning visitors here as a minimum.
-Think about each group, and the experience and journey you want them to have on your site.
-It really helps to think about this before you start coding, and will really help with creating your wireframes.

 #### Client Goals

 - To be able to view the site on a range of device sizes.
 - To serve as a community directory for hobbies, and link hobbyists with facilitators.
-- To link in with users in the form af a newsletter.
+- To link in with users in the form of a newsletter.
 - To direct visitors to our socials.

 #### Visitor Goals